Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-xl-refiner-1-0/description.md

 > - "generated_image1" and "generated_image2" strings are in base64 format.
 > - The `stabilityai-stable-diffusion-xl-refiner-1-0` model doesn't check for the NSFW content in generated image.
 We highly recommend to use the model with <a href="https://learn.microsoft.com/en-us/azure/ai-services/content-safety/studio-quickstart" target="_blank">Azure AI Content Safety (AACS)</a>.
 Please refer sample <a href="https://aka.ms/azureml-infer-sdk-safe-image-text-to-image-generation" target="_blank">online</a> and <a href="https://aka.ms/azureml-infer-batch-sdk-safe-image-text-to-image-generation" target="_blank">batch</a> notebooks for AACS integrated deployments.

-## Model inference: visualization for the prompt - "gandalf, lord of the rings, detailed, fantasy, cute, adorable, Pixar, Disney, 8k"
+## Visualization for the prompt - "gandalf, lord of the rings, detailed, fantasy, cute, adorable, Pixar, Disney, 8k"

 <img src="https://automlcesdkdataresources.blob.core.windows.net/finetuning-image-models/images/Model_Result_Visualizations(Do_not_delete)/output_gridviz_stabilityai-stable-diffusion-xl-refiner-1-0.png" alt="stabilityai-stable-diffusion-xl-refiner-1-0 input image and output visualization">